 If you do not own a smart television, but watch a lot of content across different platforms, one way to get the most out of the experience is to connect your Android device to a TV and view the content on a larger display.
 In the same vein, since most of us capture images on a smartphone in general, the same approach also helps to relive old memories and experience them to the fullest on a bigger screen.
-Not to mention, the ability to connect your phone to a TV, along with a controller, and leverage the bigger screen estate for playing games, which is another use case.
-So, to help you with the process here’s a guide on how to connect your Android phone to TV.
+Not to mention the ability to connect your phone to a TV, along with a controller, and leverage the bigger screen estate for playing games, which is another use case.
+So, to help you with the process, here’s a guide on how to connect your Android phone to a TV.

 Table of Contents

 Before proceeding with how to connect your Android to television, let’s first differentiate two of the most confusing terms when it comes to smartphone-TV connections: Mirror and Cast.

 When you think of connecting a phone with a television, there are two ways to go about this.
 One way is to mirror the entire screen of your Android phone to the TV, which, if you go by the literal meaning of the word “mirror”, implies that your Android’s entire screen is shared as-is on the television.
 As a result, whatever actions you perform on the device reflect in real-time on the television as well.
 On the other hand, the other way — cast — is about limiting the device’s capability to share what’s present on the screen on to the television.
 And instead, offering you the ability to choose specific apps/content that you want to share on the TV, rather than mirroring the entire display.
 Thus, giving you more control over what you share on the TV.